Originally published 11/16/2019.

 A real place to live

 While you may not be able to shed the need for a roommate, hopefully you’ll be able to take a step up from dorm living or campus housing.
-Whether it’s New York City, New Albany, OH, or Newfoundland, NJ, you’ll need to find a new place and navigate a new apartment lease—or maybe even a new mortgage.
+Whether it’s New York City; New Albany, OH; or New Braunfels, TX; you’ll need to find a new place and navigate a new apartment lease — or maybe even a new mortgage.

 A real partner

 You might meet someone you want to share your life with.
-According to the American Community Survey, 32 percent of women and 21 percent of men will be married by the age of 25.
+According to the American Community Survey, 32% of women and 21% of men will be married by the age of 25.
 Finding someone could mean merging your finances with theirs – which can be complicated.
 So discussing your goals and financial situation early on is a good way to start preparing for the future.

 A real life

 Whether you get married, stay single or co-habit, adapting to the real world as an independent adult will be both exciting and a bit overwhelming.
-As we moved past the COVID-19 pandemic we learned that striking the right balance of work, healthy relationships with friends and family, regular exercise, and working toward your financial goals will all be part of being good at life.
+Striking the right balance of work, healthy relationships with friends and family, regular exercise, and working toward your financial goals will all be part of being good at life.

 • Spend less than you make